dober-man/f5-agility-labs-waf/docs/class6/module2/lab3/lab3.rst

 2.3.1 - Review f5 WAF Tester report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Look for any failed Server Side Request Forgery
+Look for any failed Server Side Request Forgery.

 To quickly search the report we will issue a simple jq command.

 	From the Terminal type (make sure you are in directory ~/.local/bin):

 		.. code-block:: bash